rcdevhub/air-quality/README.md

 ### Time series model - Recurrent Neural Network

 It was investigated whether a recurrent neural network (RNN) model architecture could provide any performance improvement.
-Initially, a vanilla RNN was implemented on the window sequences, with 3 hidden layers of 32 neurons each.
+Initially, a vanilla RNN was implemented on the window sequences (without additional features), with 3 hidden layers of 32 neurons each.
 Model performance was observed to be best on the validation set after 36 epochs of training.
 Performance was better than the other time-based models, though still not quite as good as the baseline model.

 | Metric | Training | Validation |
 | :--- | ---:|---:|